everysportmediagroup/everysport-scoreboard-documentation/README.md

 For Application Developers, a documentation of the Everysport API is available at https://github.com/menmo/everysport-api-documentation.

-# How to use the Scoreboard
+# Obtaining an API Key
-To use the Scoreboard you need an APIKEY from Everysport.
+In order to load the Scoreboard you need an API Key.
 This can be requested from support@everysport.com.

 In order to be granted a license you need to approve the Terms of Use as defined at: https://github.com/menmo/everysport-api-documentation/blob/master/basics/terms_of_use.md